 18. What the Buyer Can Really Pay

-Quite often, when buyers would "like" to close is when they need to close.
-Knowledge of their deadlines for completing negotiations again creates a negotiating advantage for you.
+Quite often, when buyers would "like" to close is when they "need" to close.
+Knowledge of their deadlines creates a negotiating advantage for you.
+If the buyer's' home is already under contract, they are likely under a "time crunch" in finding another home.
+This can put you in a stronger position to negotiate your price and terms.

 19. When the Buyer Would Like to Close

-Beware of closing on your new home while you're still making mortgage payments on the old one or you might end up becoming a seller who is eager (even desperate) for the first deal that comes along.
+Beware of closing on your new home while you're still making mortgage payments on the old one.
+You might end up becoming a seller who is eager (even desperate) for the first deal that comes along.
+Our Guaranteed Home Sale Program was designed with this in mind.
+We can Guarantee the sale of your present home so that you avoid owning 2 at the same time.
+See addtional information on our website, or call us at 405-330-3000 for a friendly conversation about how the program can help you.

 20. Never Sign a Deal on Your Next Home Until You Sell Your Current Home

-It has been proven that it's more difficult to sell a home that is vacant because it becomes forlorn looking, forgotten, no longer an appealing sight.
+It's been proven that it's more difficult to sell a home that is vacant.
 Buyers start getting the message that you have a another home and are probably motivated to sell.
 This could cost you thousands of dollars.

 21. Moving Out Before You Sell Can Put You at a Disadvantage